-In the unlikely event that we do suffer a security breach which compromises our protection of your personal information and we need to let you know about it, we will do so.
+In the unlikely event that we do suffer a security breach which compromises our protection of your personal data and we need to let you know about it, we will do so.

-The relevant Dyson group companies or companies will collect personal information from you in the country in which you live and from which you access the Careers website.
-We, and those third parties that we share your personal information with, may then host and store that information on servers based in the UK (at our headquarters) or in the European Economic Area (EEA).
-Where the information is stored outside of the EEA, we have put in place Binding Corporate Agreements to ensure that your information is safeguarded.
+The relevant Dyson group company or companies will collect personal data from you in the country in which you live.
+We, and those third parties that we share your personal data with, then host, store and otherwise handle that information in the UK, in the countries within the European Economic Area (EEA) or in any country outside of the EEA, including those listed in the Contacts page.

-We will make sure that any transfers of your personal information from one country to another comply with those data protection and privacy laws which apply to us.
+We will make sure that any transfers of your personal data from one country to another comply with those data protection and privacy laws which apply to us.

-European data protection laws, in particular, include specific rules on transferring personal information outside the EEA.
+European data protection laws, in particular, include specific rules on transferring personal data outside the EEA.
 Transfers of personal data between Dyson entities (including those outside of the EEA) are governed by Dyson’s Intercompany Agreement.

-When transferring personal information to third parties outside the EEA, we will:
+When transferring personal data outside the EEA, we will:

-- include the standard contractual clauses approved by the European Commission for transferring personal information outside the EEA into our contracts with those third parties; or
+- include standard data protection clauses approved by the European Commission for transferring personal data outside the EEA into our contracts with those third parties; or

-- ensure that the country in which your personal information will be handled has been deemed "adequate" by the European Commission.
+- ensure that the country in which your personal data will be handled has been deemed "adequate" by the European Commission.

-If, after speaking to us, you are not satisfied with our response, you can contact the relevant regulator or authority in your country that is responsible for handling complaints about the use of personal information.
-If you are not sure which regulator or authority you need to contact, please e-mail firstname.lastname@example.org.
+You can also contact the regulator or authority in your country that is responsible for handling complaints about the use of personal data.
+If you are not sure which regulator or authority you need to contact, please contact our Global Privacy Team at email@example.com.

 If there are any conflicts or inconsistencies between the translated versions of this notice, the English version will prevail.